kaishx/wfa/README.md

 Beyond friction, profitability is highly sensitive to the choice of Z-score thresholds, ADF, and Hurst parameters:

 * In naive backtests, small changes to the entry Z-score (e.g., 1.8 to 1.9) can reduce trade frequency and Sharpe ratio by 10–20%.
 * Looser ADF or Hurst thresholds increase trade volume but expose the system to non-mean-reverting behavior, inflating drawdowns.

 This reinforces the need for a Walk-Forward Analysis, which ensures parameter choices remain robust across shifting market regimes.
-However, I must admit that even the WFA is not immune to parameter sensitivity, as can be seen in the fact that even small changes to the Hurst, ADF and Z-Scores can massively affect how the pairs perform.
+However, I must admit that even the WFA is not immune to parameter sensitivity, as can be seen in the fact that even small changes to the Hurst, ADF and Z-scores can massively affect how the pairs perform.

 ### Risk Management Validation